aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/groupcharacterequationnode/_index.md

 ### setGroupChr(string) {#setGroupChr-string-}

+<b>@deprecated.</b> Please use the 'groupChr' property instead.
 Specifies a symbol(default U+23DF).
 It is strongly recommended to use attribute ChrType to set accent character.
 Use this property setting if you cannot find the character you need in a known type.

 ```javascript
 setGroupChr(value: string) : void;